coltron-code/i18n-test/docs/01-getting-started/register-a-name.md

 ---
-sidebar_position: 3
-title: Register an ENS Name
+title:  Registering a Name
-id: Registration
+id: Registering Names
 ---

 # Registering a Name